 I live in South Carolina now by way of Seattle and New York and have taken up running.
 I haven’t put my finger on it but South Carolina seems a world away from South Georgia though I still periodically fear for my life while running.
 One problem is that there is simply no side-of-the-road.
 I can’t really blame anyone for this.
 There is scant municipal or state money in these parts and, well, roads are for cars and tractors.
 Not runners or bicyclists or other foreigners.
 This puts me smack on the asphalt whenever any vehicle comes up.
 From this vantage I have made several very unscientific observations based on poor vision through the windshield and on vehicle type:

-The more banged up the vehicle the more generally polite the drivers are.
+- The more banged up the vehicle is the more generally polite the drivers are.
 They slow down, move over, wave, and smile.
 Maybe give me a thumbs-up.
-I like to think that these are just more humble folks who don’t equate their vehicle with their self image or personal worth but I can’t say.
+I like to think that these are just more humble folks who don’t equate their vehicle with their self-image or personal worth but I can’t say.
 At least that’s what I tell myself while I cruise at ten under in my 1995 Toyota Wagon held together by rust and decals.

 I’ve noticed that ‘slowing down’ is a weird thing.
 Most folks here do the Carolina 35 which is code for going as fast as you can whatever the posted speed limit.
 The problem with slowing down is that you have to slow down.
 No South Carolinian of any gender or label slows down.
 Slowing down in South Carolina implies a compilation of untoward character traits:

 • You cry a lot and wear skinny jeans

 • You have balls the size of freezer-burnt peas